bozboz/jam/README.md

 - `date` Datepicker.
 - `date-time` Datepicker with time options.
 - `toggle` Checkbox.
+- `parent-entity` Allows you to select an entity to be the parent of the entity being created.
 - `entity-list-field` Allows creation of multiple child entities.
 Useful repeated content structures like slider slides.
 See [Setting up an Entity List Field](#setting-up-an-entity-list-field)
 - `entity-list-foreign` This is required the `entity-list-field` type to work.
 It's what stores the parent entity of the entities in the list.
 Clicking to add one will automatically save the field so you don't have to worry about what values it needs.
 See [Setting up an Entity List Field](#setting-up-an-entity-list-field)
 - `belongs-to-type` This field allows you to link a type of entity to a template.
 When you add the field to a template it will give you dropdowns to select the type, and optionally template, that you want to link to the template you're adding the field to.
 This allows you to access all of the entities of the selected type from the view.